caocmai/Prework-iOS/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+It was a challenge to determine how does the app look and what additional features it can have besides just determining the tip and total.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [caocmai]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.